2009 Formula One World Championship

 Jenson Button won his first and only World Championship driving for Brawn GP.

-Sebastian Vettel, finished runner-up behind Button by eleven points, in his first year with Red Bull.
+Sebastian Vettel finished runner-up behind Button by eleven points, in his first year with Red Bull.

-Button's teammate Rubens Barrichello (pictured in 2010), finished third in the championship.
+Button's teammate Rubens Barrichello finished third in the championship.

 Brawn GP won their only World Constructors' Championship in their first and only season with the Brawn BGP 001 before being bought out by Mercedes the following season.

 Red Bull Racing finished second in the World Constructors' Championship with the Red Bull RB5.

 McLaren finished third in the World Constructors' Championship with the McLaren MP4-24.

 The 2009 FIA Formula One World Championship was the 63rd season of FIA Formula One motor racing.
 It featured the 60th Formula One World Championship which was contested over 17 events commencing with the on 29 March and ending with the inaugural on 1 November.

 Jenson Button and Brawn GP secured the Drivers' Championship and Constructors' Championship titles, respectively, in the Brazilian Grand Prix, the penultimate race of the season.
-It was both Button and Brawn's first and only championship success, Brawn becoming the first team to win the Constructors' Championship in their debut season.
+It was both Button and Brawn's first and only championship success, with Brawn becoming the first team to win the Constructors' Championship in their debut season.
 2009 was the only season in which Brawn GP competed, before the team was sold to Mercedes for the 2010 season, also making them the only team ever to win 100% of championships in which they took part.
 Button was the tenth British driver to win the championship, and following Lewis Hamilton's success in 2008, it was the first time the championship had been won by English drivers in consecutive seasons, and the first time since Graham Hill (1968) and Jackie Stewart (1969) that consecutive championships had been won by British drivers.
 Also notable was the success of Red Bull Racing, as well as the poor performances of McLaren and Ferrari compared to the 2008 season.